Kalisz: Education

 Kalisz is a centre of education in the region.
-It is home to 29 primary schools, 15 junior high schools, and five high schools.
-Seven colleges and a dozen or so vocational schools are also located there.
+Its chief higher edeucation institution is the University of Kalisz.
 The city is also home to branches of Poznań University, Poznań University of Economics, and Poznań University of Technology, as well as other institutions of higher education.
 It is a home to the Henryk Melcer Music School.
+Kalisz is home to 23 primary schools and 11 high schools.

 Economy

 Although there is little heavy industry within the city limits, Kalisz is home to several large enterprises.
 It has the Winiary (part of the Nestlé group) and Colian food processing plants and the Big Star jeans factory.
 Two plane engine production factories, WSK-Kalisz and Pratt & Whitney Kalisz (a branch of Pratt & Whitney Canada), are located in Kalisz.

 Cuisine

 The Andruty kaliskie wafers originated in Kalisz, and are the most well-known traditional food from the city in Poland.

-Another officially protected traditional specialty of the area (as designated by the Ministry of Agriculture and Rural Development of Poland) are homemade cold pressed juices from fresh fruits of the Kalisz Region, produced according to traditional recipes without any additional ingredients.
+Another officially protected traditional specialty of the area (as designated by the Ministry of Agriculture and Rural Development of Poland) are homemade cold pressed juices from fresh fruits of the Kalisz Land, produced according to traditional recipes without any additional ingredients.
 These include juices from apples, pears, cherries, blackcurrant, redcurrant, strawberries and raspberries.
 The tradition dates back several centuries.